Ladder99/ladder99/docs/source/getting-started.rst

 Let's run the MTConnect Agent, which comes with a simulator for a CNC device.

-On your edge device, in the ladder99 folder -
+On your edge device, in the ladder99 folder (note the d in startd, for detached, or run in the background) -

    .. code:: console

-      shell/setups/docker start vmc base
+      shell/setups/docker startd vmc base

 Now you should be able to view the MTConnect Agent output on your browser at e.g. http://raspberrypi.local:5000.